Window Treatment Installation Handyman in East Mesa, AZ

 What if my windows are non-standard sizes or shapes?

 Non-standard is actually pretty common in East Mesa.
 Arched windows, angled ceilings, oversized picture windows — we can handle them.
 Custom treatments work, or we can modify standard hardware to fit.
-It's just a conversation about what looks right and what the walls can support.
+Essentially, it's just a conversation about what looks right and what the walls can support.

 Can you install motorized blinds or smart shades?